 Winter Weather Toolbox Talk

-Use this toolbox talk and cover general safety precautions to take when working in winter weather conditions.
+Use this winter weather toolbox talk to cover general winter safety precautions to take when working in winter weather conditions.

 Winter Weather Safety Talk